 Karaoke Rooms are Low Maintenance

-You will need to leave time between booking to clean and tidy the room before the next slot.
+You will need to leave time between bookings to clean and tidy the room before the next slot.

 If you are new to the karaoke room business, it might be a good idea to use marketing tools at your disposal to advertise your new and exciting entertainment offering.
 Social media is a great way of doing this as well as using the screens in your venue and updating your website.